 A Rolex watch must work perfectly and maintain its beauty even in the harshest environments.
 That is why Rolex uses Oystersteel, a steel alloy specific to the brand.
 Oystersteel belongs to the 904L steel family, which is particularly resistant to corrosion and acquires an exceptional sheen when polished.

 904L steels are commonly used in high-technology and in the aerospace and chemical industries.
 Their excellent anti-corrosion properties are comparable to those of precious metals.
-Rolex masters in-house the entire manufacturing process for its 904L steel watch components.

 Gold Rolex watches possess a truly captivating radiance, born of years of experience in perfecting the use of this most precious of metals.
 Only by controlling the whole process can Rolex guarantee a peerless, enchanting lustre on its watchcases and bracelets alike.

 Rolex exclusively uses 18 ct gold, a princely alloy composed of 750‰ (thousandths) of pure gold, plus exactly the right mixture of elements including silver and copper necessary to produce the different types of 18 ct gold: yellow, white and Everose, Rolex's exclusive pink gold alloy.
 Jealously-guarded formulas ensure exceptional durability, polishability – and an extraordinary sheen that lasts for generations.